zenetio/RoboND-Kinematics-Project/WriteUp.md

 **Overview:**

 The target of this project is to provide a kinematic analisys for Kuka R210 robotic arm.
 In the simulation we process a task to pick, move and drop off an object into a box.
 In this project I will use ROS system and Gazebo + Rviz as simulation environment.
 Using Inverse Kinematic (IK), we can find the correct trajectory to drive the arm to drop the object in the desired place.
+The complete project can be found in this [repository](https://github.com/zenetio/RoboND-Kinematics-Project.git).

 [//]: # (Image References)